 As employers in business, non-profits and public organizations, you have a unique call of duty to ensure veterans returning from service find employment in the civilian workforce.
 Many employers lack the associated methods for seeking out veterans and encouraging them to apply for employment opportunities.
 In 2012, CareerBuilder.com found that only 29 percent of employers planned to actively recruit veterans in the coming year.

-The Call of Duty Endowment’s mission is to educate and encourage employers to actively search out and hire more veterans.
+The Call of Duty Endowment’s mission is to help veterans find high quality careers— by raising awareness, and by supporting groups that help our nation’s returning veterans.
 If your organization hasn’t actively sought veterans, you are not alone.
 According to the Society For Human Resource Management (SHRM), 88 Percent of HR professionals said their organizations had not made a specific attempt to hire Iraq and Afghanistan veterans.